- Home

 Whether you already fancy yourself as a whisky connoisseur or don’t know bourbon from Scotch, whisky tasting is a relaxing way to spend a crisp autumn or winter afternoon.

-If your partner loves whisky, this can also make a lovely surprise gift, and is a chance for you both to make lasting memories – as well as get spirited away together (pun intended).
+If your partner loves whisky, this can also make a lovely surprise gift, and is a chance for you both to form lasting memories – as well as get spirited away together (pun intended).

 13. Go to the theatre

 After around a year and a half of closures, theatres all across the UK have been enjoying a period of revival – and what better way to support the arts than enjoying a night out at the theatre?
-Plus, dressing up for a show will make the evening feel that bit more special.
+Plus, dressing up for a show will make the evening feel even more special.

 14. Drink wine and paint